deadlyvipers/dojo_rules/introduction.md

-you'll get nothing outta me
+you'll get nothing outta me.
+I like the Javascript Code School path the best.